Welcome to today's edition of the Rush 24-7 podcast.

 Blackmailing?

-How about hostage taking?
+How about hostage-taking?

 Well, that's what they say about it.

-So about how about calling them uh say they're taking a hostage takers here.
+Say they're taking hostage takers here.

 That would really tick them off.

-They really, you know, this reaction to me accusing them of bullying the governor.
+They really, you know, this reaction to me, accusing them of bullying the governor, it is entirely possible that they do not see it that way.

 They don't, they don't.